 Office: Denison 229

 Ramesh Mallipeddi received his PhD from Cornell University in 2008, specializing in Restoration and Eighteenth-Century British Literature.
 His research on sentimentalism, transatlantic slavery, and the British empire has appeared in Eighteenth-Century Studies, The Eighteenth Century: Theory and Interpretation, and ELH.
 His monograph, Spectacular Suffering: Witnessing Slavery in the Eighteenth-Century British Atlantic (University of Virginia Press, 2016), shows how the ostensible objects of sentimental compassion—African slaves—contended with the forces of capitalist abstraction and produced a melancholic counterdiscourse on slavery.
-Most recently, he contributed an essay to Emergent Nation: Early Modern British Literature in Transition, 1660-1714 (Cambridge University Press, 2019).
-H
+Most recently, he contributed “Profit and Power: Literature and the English Commercial Empire, 1651-1714” to Emergent Nation: Early Modern British Literature in Transition, 1660-1714 (Cambridge University Press, 2019) and “Varieties of Bondage in the Early Atlantic” to The Cambridge Companion to Early American Literature (forthcoming).
+His special issue of English Language Notes (co-edited with Cristobal Silva) on “Memory, Amnesia, Commemoration” was published in Fall 2019; another special issue of The Eighteenth Century: Theory and Interpretation on “Empire, Capital, and Climate Change” will appear in 2022.

 He is presently at work on two book projects: the first, Expendable Lives, Disposable Lands: Racial Ecologies in Eighteenth-Century British Literature and Culture, 1627-1834, traces the conjoined histories of capitalist modernity, imperial expansion, and climate change within the context of plantation agriculture.
 The second project, Indignity: Rights and Reparations, is devoted to questions of bodily autonomy and subjective right in texts ranging from Richardson’s Clarissa to J. M. Coetzee’s Disgrace.